NataliyaAZ/Python-Coding-Projects/README.md

 # Python-Coding-Projects
+Includes:

-The Tech Academy Python Final Drill Description:
+1. The Tech Academy Python Final Drill Description:

 The script provides the user with a graphical user interface that includes two buttons allowing the user to browse their own system and select a source directory and a destination directory.
 The script  shows